Virginia Association of Chiefs of Police Department of Motor Vehicles Virginia State Police Virginia Sheriffs' Association DRIVE SMART Virginia

 Welcome to SmartSafeandSober.org!

-If you have questions, please feel free to reach out.
-Thank you in advance for your efforts in the fight to end drunk driving and save lives.
+Thank you in advance for your efforts to end distracted driving and save lives on Virginian roads.

 Campaign to Reduce Driving Under the Influence of Cannabis